 Neonatal asphyxia is the medical condition resulting from oxygen deprivation to a newborn infant that lasts long enough during the birth process to cause physical harm, usually to the brain.
 NAP was founded with the intention of finding a smart, low-cost treatment option for asphyxia in newborn infant.

 The Initiative is designing a hybrid infant warmer, which would have the benefits of an infant incubator while giving a method to provide skin-to-skin contact between the neonate and mother.
+The project team plans to travel to their community partners in Ethiopia for further needs assessments in summer of 2018.

 The goal of this program is to give younger students design skills and prepare them to be leaders within M-HEAL.
 Throughout the Fall semester, the Design Challenges hold workshops on library research, SolidWorks, and translating user requirements into engineering specifications, each led by either a University staff member or other M-HEAL members.
 The participants have now been split into 2 teams and one team will design a device to better assess the malnutrition status in children, while the other team will be designing a solution to assess cardiovascular risk in patients, both in low-resource environments.The teams will have to design a prototype, while giving design reports and presentations along the way.